- Original Translation

 My mind and speak of the one

-Whose grace throughout her every action shines.
+Whose grace through every noble action shines.

 Undeterred, I’ll speak of her divination,